-The student should prepare for the clinical experience as recommended by the preceptor, course instructor, clinical supervising faculty, and the Program Chair.
-This preparation includes understanding and meeting course learning objectives, conferring with faculty on areas of weakness that need to be reviewed and seeking independent learning experiences that will promote self-confidence and competence.
-It is further recommended that prior to starting the clinical experience the preceptor will discuss with the student and supervising clinical faculty the patient population and most common health problems the student can expect to encounter at the clinical site.
-The student is expected to prepare for the clinical experience by reviewing reference materials that are relevant to the patient population and diagnoses they may encounter in the clinical setting.
+The student should prepare for the clinical experience recommended by the preceptor, course instructor, clinical supervising faculty, and the Program Chair.
+This preparation includes understanding and meeting course learning objectives, conferring with faculty on areas of weakness that need to be reviewed, and seeking independent learning experiences that will promote self-confidence and competence.
+It is recommended that before starting the clinical experience, the preceptor will discuss the patient population and the most common health problems the student can expect to encounter at the clinical site with the student and supervise clinical faculty.
+The student is expected to prepare for the clinical experience by reviewing reference materials relevant to the patient population and diagnoses they may encounter in the clinical setting.